 The wheelchair models are FDA cleared mobility devices that were designed to be the most convenient electric wheelchairs on the market today.
 All models are made of strong aluminum alloy and are built for comfort, durability, safety, and reliability.
 Please visit https://kdsmartchair.com/pages/ucsd

 We are a team of undergraduate students with a goal of designing a smart wheelchair that can potentially change the lives of many people who struggle with permanent debilitating diseases that cause mobility and motor control.
 This research is lead by Ph.
 D. Jack Silberman, an engineering lecturer at UC San Diego with over 20 years of industry experience in medtech, robotics, and biotech.

 The smart wheelchair project is providing our team opportunities for medical and robotics research in the area of Quality of Life (QOL) which will help them develop into professional engineers with applicable skills when they enter the job field while providing an open source hardware and software design - https://sites.google.com/eng.ucsd.edu/smartwheelchair/

-*News Release by KD Smart Chair: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (KD Smart Chair).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.